Brian Cashman: Honors

 Cashman was named to Crain's New York Business 40 under 40 list for 1999.
 The Boston chapter of the Baseball Writers' Association of America selected Cashman as their MLB Executive of the Year for 2009.
 In 2010, Cashman was inducted into the Irish American Baseball Hall of Fame.

 Cashman was selected as Baseball Executive of the Year in 2017.

 Cashman was also involved in the developing of the video game MLB Front Office Manager.

 Personal life

-Cashman lives in Darien, Connecticut.
-He and his wife, Mary, have two children, Grace and Theodore.
+Cashman has two children, Grace and Theodore, with his ex-wife Mary.
 Mary filed for divorce in February 2012; they had been reportedly separated for a year.
 The day prior, prosecutors charged a woman with stalking Cashman in an attempt to extort money regarding an extramarital affair.
-Cashman is a Kentucky Wildcats and New Jersey Devils fan.
+He is happily married to his second wife, Kimberley A. Brennan, and they reside in Greenwich, Connecticut.
+He is a Kentucky Wildcats and New Jersey Devils fan.

-Cashman has referred to himself as an "adrenaline junkie".
+Cashman has referred to himself as an "adrenaline junkie."
 In December 2010, Cashman rappelled from a 350 ft building in Stamford, Connecticut as part of an annual Stamford Christmas celebration.
 He jumped from an airplane with members of the United States Army Parachute Team to raise awareness for the Wounded Warrior Project and broke his right fibula and dislocated his right ankle in the process.
 In November 2014, Cashman slept on a New York City sidewalk to raise awareness on behalf of homeless youth.